THE LYNN SUTTON BRIDGE RAILWAY

 The date stamp indicates that the track and fittings have been unsurprisingly replaced since the Lynn Sutton Bridge line.

-The Lynn Sutton Bridge line would cross the river using this bridge or possibly an earlier one.
-This bridge was used to connect the Lynn Ely line to the M&GN after building the Lynn-avoiding line.
-It was located just after the remaining track, as seen above.
-There isn't much information available, and whether this was the original bridge constructed for the Lynn Sutton Bridge line is unclear.
+Initially, the Lynn Sutton Bridge line would cross the River Nar using this bridge or possibly an earlier one.
+This bridge was then used to connect the Lynn Ely line to the M&GN after the Lynn-avoiding line was built.
+It was located just beyond the remaining track, as shown above.
+There is limited information available, and it is unclear whether this was the original bridge constructed for the Lynn Sutton Bridge line.

 ©The National Library of Scotland

-The Lynn Sutton Bridge line would cross the river using this bridge
+The Lynn Sutton Bridge line would initially have crossed the River Nar using this bridge.

-Shortly after this bridge, the line would arrive at West Lynn station and, later, South Lynn.
+Shortly after this bridge, the line would initially reach West Lynn station and, later on, South Lynn.

 South Lynn Station